-The 8th annual Hand's on Workshop in Micro and Nano Bioengineering will be held from Monday, February 29 to Friday, March 4 at McGill Univeristy in Montréal, Québec.
-Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with clean room microfabrication (photolithography), Computer Aided Design (CAD), 3D printing, soft lithography, microfluidics, microcontact printing, immunoassays and more.
+The 10th annual Hand's on Workshop in Micro and Nano Bioengineering will be held from Wednesday, May 9th to Friday, May 11th at McGill Univeristy in Montréal, Québec.
+Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with Computer Aided Design (CAD), 3D printing, soft lithography, microfluidics, immunoassays and more.
 This year we will be also adding to the workshop segements in 3D bioprinting and tissue engineering.
 Last year we had almost 30 attendees from industry and academia partaking in the workshop and we look forward to having you join us this year!

-The course is open to scientists, engineers and industry professionals in any area of research who would like to learn more about micro and nanofabrication and about micro and nanoscience technology in general.
+The course is open to students, scientists, engineers, and industry professionals in any area of research who would like to learn more about micro and nanoscience technology in general.
 The course is of particular interest to biomedical researchers, chemists, physicists, as well as biomedical, mechanical, chemical, and materials engineers.

 MODULE 1: LECTURES SERIES

 The workshop is located at McGill University in the heart of downtown Montréal, Québec.
-Modules 1 (Lectures), 2 (Clean Room Session) and 5 (Design Challenge) of the workshop will be held in the Rutherford Physics building (3600 Rue University), rooms 103 and 011.
-Module 3 (CAD Design Studio) will be held in the McConnell Engineering Building (3480 Rue University), Room 10.
-Module 4 (Lab Session) will be held in the Genome Québec and McGill Innovation Centre (740 Dr. Penfield Ave), Room 6500.
+Module 1 Lectures and the Design Challenge of the workshop will be held in the Strathcona Anatomy and Dentistry building, Room M48 (3640 Rue University).
+Module 2 (CAD Design Studio) will be held in the McConnell Engineering Building (3480 Rue University), Room 10.
+Module 3 (Lab Session) will be held in the Genome Québec and McGill Innovation Centre (740 Dr. Penfield Ave), Room 6500.
 The keynote speaker will be in room of M1 of the Strathcona Anatomy and Dentistry building (3640 rue University).
-The wine and cheese following the keynote will be held in the lobby of the Trottier building (3630 rue University).
+The wine and cheese following the keynote will be held on the fifth floor of the Genome Centre (740 Docteur-Penfield Ave).

 Coming from out of town?
 There are plenty of hotels within walking distance to McGill campus.
 Montréal bus routes 24, 144, and 80 will also take you near campus if staying further away.
 If you have any questions about transportation or accommodations, just send us an email at firstname.lastname@example.org.